 CONCLUSION

 In conclusion, the herbal lozenges using vasaka leaf extraction for sore throat has shown promising results.
-The vasaka leaf, known for its cough, bronchitis, asthma, anti- inflammatory and antimicrobial properties and has been successfully incorporated into lozenges to provide an effective and natural remedy for sore throats.
-The study successfully assessed various parameters such as Organoleptic propertied, thickness, hardness and disintegration time with formulation F3 demonstrating the best overall performance.
-The research highlights the importance of developing alternative dosage forms such as lozenges, particularly for patients who have difficulty swallowing standard oral medications, such as elderly and pediatric patients.
+The vasaka leaf, known for its cough, bronchitis, asthma, anti- inflammatory and antimicrobial properties, has been successfully incorporated into lozenges to provide an effective and natural remedy for sore throats [?].
+The study successfully assessed various parameters such as organoleptic propertied, thickness, hardness and disintegration time, where formulation F3 showed the best overall qualities.
+The research highlights the importance of developing alternative dosage forms of lozenges, particularly for patients who have difficulty swallowing standard oral medications, such as elderly and pediatric patients.
 The use of herbal extract of vasaka leaf is safe and natural substitute for sore throat relief with potential therapeutic benefits.
-Overall, this study showcases the potential of herbal lozenges as an effective treatment option for sore throats, with further scope for exploring additional herbal ingredients and formulations.
-The incorporation of natural remedies into convenient and patient-friendly dosage forms like lozenges offers a promising direction for addressing common health concerns.
-These findings underscore the significance of herbal remedies in modern pharmaceutical formulations, paving the way for continued research and development in this area
+Overall, this study showcased the potential of herbal lozenges as an effective treatment option for sore throats, creating scope for exploring additional herbal ingredients and formulations.
+The incorporation of natural remedies into convenient and patient friendly dosage forms like lozenges offers a promising direction for managing common health concerns.
+These findings underscore the significance of herbal remedies in modern pharmaceutical formulations, paving way for continued research and development in this area.

-REFERENCE:
+REFERENCE

 Walsh J, Ranmal SR, Ernest TB, Liu F (2018).
 Patient acceptability, safety and access: A balancing act for selecting age-appropriate oral dosage forms for paediatric and geriatric populations.
 International journal of pharmaceutics; 536(2):547-62.